Bringing the Topic of Autism into the Classroom

 “I don’t want what happened to me to happen to other kids.
 We have to talk about it at home and at school.
 Nothing’s going to change unless we do.”

 Each episode of Bluebee TeeVee will be about 5 minutes in length and focus on one autism-related topic.
 Episode 1 will answer the question: What is autism?
 (There’s even a Frozen reference!)
 Other episodes will tackle friendship, bullying, safety, communication, siblings and more.

 Though the topics are serious, the content will be delivered in a friendly and respectful way—and a little humor thrown in for fun.
 Our hope is that these quirky but informative ‘Mr. Rodgers meets Bluebee Pal’ webisodes will spark questions and create opportunities for open discussions about autism.
 QSAC is preparing parent/educator guides to go with each episode for those who want to delve deeper into a particular topic.

 The first episode is coming soon.
 Teachers With Apps endorses Bluebee TeeVee and will be one of the first to announce its release.

-Jodi Murphy is the founder of Geek Club Books, 501c3 charity with an autism education and empowerment mission.
-They produce interactive children’s stories as apps, curriculum, digital media and blog content to change perceptions and end stigmas surrounding autism.
+Jodi Murphy is the founder of Geek Club Books, a 501c3 charity with an autism education and empowerment mission.
+They produce interactive children’s stories as apps, curriculum, digital media, and blog content to change perceptions and end stigmas surrounding autism.
 And they hire autistic talent to do it!
 She is also co-founder of Zoom Autism Magazine, a new digital magazine that focuses on autism through many lenses.
-Jodi dreams of a world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
+Jodi dreams of the world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
 Sign up for Geek Club Books mailing list for free apps, resource guides, curriculum, audio stories and more: www.geekclubbooks.com/email-sign-up.